 Salman Rushdie’s books are always a bit intimidating for me.
-I’m not sure why since I often enjoy them and don’t find them particularly difficult.
-It’s also not an effort to prolong the pleasure since I often don’t enjoy them.
+I’m not sure why since I sometimes enjoy them and don’t find them particularly difficult.
+It’s also not an effort to prolong the pleasure since I sometimes don’t enjoy them.
 For whatever reason, then, The Enchantress of Florence (2008) was no exception to this intimidation trend.
 I didn’t read it right when it was released, though I’d picked it up several times.
 And though I’ve had it for a while since, I didn’t read it first on the Booker longlist.
 In fact, I almost deliberately held off reading it until the end.
 But when choosing which longlist title to read next, I picked it up and read the first few lines:

 In the day’s last light the glowing lake below the palace-city looked like a sea of molten gold.
 A traveler coming this way at sunset — this traveler, coming this way, now, along the lakeshore road — might believe himself to be approaching the throne of a monarch so fabulously wealthy that he could allow a portion of his treasure to be poured into a giant hollow in the earth to dazzle and awe his guests.

 Maybe it’s because I’d just read Child 44, but I was thirsty for some magical, stylish prose, so I decided to buck up and read the book!

 Now, did the book keep up with its first page?
 Yes and no. For the first 120 pages (Part I) I loved it, maybe as much as anything I’ve recently read.
 Here we meet “the traveler” mentioned above, coming first by ship and then by land to Sikri, in Hindustan.
 But even more intriguing, at Sikri we meet King Akbar, Emperor of India in the late sixteenth century: